zloishavrin/Slider-with-Fade-Transition/README.md

 The slider is adaptive and all sizes in the css file are in relative values.

 Also, the slider is looped - after the last slide will be the first one.

+If necessary, you can remove the effect speed setting and specify it manually.